Cheranga/shotcaller/Readme.md

 Using typed, named publishers allows you to define your message types and their destinations easily, and use them throughout your application without needing to worry about the underlying details of the Azure Service Bus.

-## Features
+## :sparkles: Features

-* Typed and named message publishers for a given message type.
+:point_right: Typed and named message publishers for a given message type.

-* Support for multiple Azure Service Bus namespaces.
+:point_right: Support for multiple Azure Service Bus namespaces.

-* Support using connection strings or any `TokenCredential` implementation to authenticate with Azure Service Bus.
+:point_right: Support using connection strings or any `TokenCredential` implementation to authenticate with Azure Service Bus.

-* Dependency injection support for easy registration and usage of publishers.
+:point_right: Dependency injection support for easy registration and usage of publishers.

-* Discriminated union types for handling message publication results, allowing you to easily handle success and failure cases.
+:point_right: Discriminated union types for handling message publication results, allowing you to easily handle success and failure cases.

-* Support for configuring publishers with options such as the destination queue or topic, message options, serialization options, and more.
+:point_right: Support for configuring publishers with options such as the destination queue or topic, message options, serialization options, and more.

-* Ability to publish messages as batches
+:point_right: Ability to publish messages as batches

-## Getting Started
+## :runner: Getting Started

 * Install the NuGet package `Shotcaller.Azure.ServiceBus.Messaging`